|On This Page|

 State Justice Statistics Program Goals and Objectives

-The SJS program involves building the core capacities of the state statistical analysis center and placing special emphasis on specific capacity building areas.
-SACs applying for funds may choose a Core Capacity Building project focusing on enhancing or building access to new sources of data and improving analytic capability, rather than maintaining current efforts.
-Funds may also be used to support a specific Special Emphasis Capacity Building project from one of program areas listed below.
+The FY 2017 SJS Program will continue to concentrate on building the core capacities of the state SAC and improving the sharing of state-level information nationally.
+The emphasis of this year's program is on enhancing the SAC's capabilities to collect, analyze, and publish statistical data that supports the state's strategic criminal justice planning needs as well as BJS and national priorities.
+SACs applying for funds may choose a Core Capacity-Building project focusing on enhancing or building access to new sources of data and improving analytic capability, rather than maintaining current efforts.
+Funds may also be used to support a specific Special Emphasis Capacity Building project from one of the program areas listed below.

 |Publications & Products|